 College Transitioning : A guide developed by the Michigan Rehabilitation Services to provide resources and information to perspective college students with disabilities.
 This guide is intended to explain the transition process by :

 ASVAB Test : The Armed Services Vocational Aptitude Battery was originally designed to predict future academic and occupational success in military occupations.
 The ASVAB now incorporates a career exploration and planning program that uses your ASVAB results to help explore the world of work.
 The ASVAB test is open to 10th, 11th, and 12th graders.
-ASVAB testing takes place each year in March.
+ASVAB testing takes place this year on February 12th, 2015.